hyperledger/fabric-contract-api-go/tutorials/managing-objects.md

 	err := json.Unmarshal(existing, ba)

 	if err != nil {
-		return nil, fmt.Errorf("Data retrieved from world state for key %s was not of type BasicAsset", id) }
+		return nil, fmt.Errorf("data retrieved from world state for key %s was not of type BasicAsset", id) }

 	return ba, nil